Updated: Apr 14

 Depending on the nature of your claim, various labor laws and regulatory departments can provide you with different policies for California whistleblower protection.
 For example, suppose your employer retaliates against you by taking adverse personnel action because you participated in protective conduct related to occupational safety and health.
 In that case, you can file a lawsuit with OSHA.

 Similarly, you can have private rights of redress (i.e., you will sue your employer) if certain labor laws are violated.

-If you were wrongfully terminated for being a whistleblower, you could consult with an employment lawyer about filing a California wrongful termination claim.
-An experienced employment attorney, especially one that focuses on whistleblower lawsuits, will help you recover unpaid salary, back pay, and settlement expenses, among other things.
+If you were wrongfully terminated for being a whistleblower, you could consult with an Employment Lawyer in Los Angeles about filing a California wrongful termination claim.
+An experienced California Employment Attorney, especially one that focuses on whistleblower lawsuits, will help you recover unpaid salary, back pay, and settlement expenses, among other things.
 They will even remind you about operating processes that will safeguard your interests.

 Administrative trials are often prosecuted by the government, which means you may not be charged.
 Still, you will be able to take advantage of the government's virtually unlimited leverage in defending your allegations.